-A As of December 31,
+As of Dec As of June 30,

-(\$ in thousands) 2021 2020
+(\$ in thousands) 2019 2021

+(Ur naudited)

-Accrued external research, development and manufacturing costs \$ 2,520 \$ 2,615
+Accrued external research, development and manufacturing costs \$ 3,872 \$ 2,615 \$ 1,626

-Accrued employee compensation and benefits 3,943 1,009
+Accrued employee compensation and benefits 1,260 1,009 3,944

-Accrued professional fees 294 968
+Accrued professional fees 868 968 3,082

-Total \$ 5,757 \$ 4,592
+Total \$ 6,000 \$ 4,592 \$ 8,652

-7. Debt
+5. Debt

 On April 30, 2020, the Company received loan proceeds in the amount of approximately \$3.3 million under the Paycheck Protection Program ("PPP").
+The PPP, established as part of the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act"), provides for loans to qualifying businesses for amounts up to 2.5 times of the average monthly payroll expenses of the qualifying business.
 All or portion of this loan and any accrued interest was eligible to be forgiven after a twenty four week period as long as the borrower used the loan proceeds for eligible purposes, including payroll, benefits, rent and utilities, and maintains its payroll levels.
 The amount of the loan forgiven was to be reduced if the borrower terminated employees or reduced salaries during the twenty four week period.
 The unforgiven portion of the PPP loan was to be payable over two years at an interest rate of 1%, with a deferral of payments for the first ten months.
-On May 25, 2021, the PPP loan was forgiven and the Company recognized a gain from loan extinguishment in the amount of \$3.3 million during the year ended December 31, 2021.
+On May 25, 2021 forgiveness of the PPP loan was approved and the Company recognized a gain from loan extinguishment in the amount of \$3,284 during the six months ended June 30, 2021.